ConnectCode PDF417 Barcode Fonts

 - CCodePDF417_S4 - PDF417 Barcode with a row height of 4x the column width.

 Application Integration Fonts

-This is the set of fonts to be used with Wordpad and Visual Studio .Net Applications
+This is the set of fonts to be used with PowerBuilder and Visual Studio .NET Applications

 - CCodePDF417_S3X - PDF417 Barcode with a row height of 3x the column width.

 - CCodePDF417_S4X - PDF417 Barcode with a row height of 4x the column width.

 PDF417 barcode is one of the earliest and most widely used 2-dimensional barcodes.
 It is a stacked barcode composed of rows of linear barcodes.
 Being a 2-dimensional barcode allows it to carry more information than the 1-dimensional barcodes.

 "PDF" stands for Portable Data File.
 The "417" derives from the fact that each encoded codeword in the barcode is represented by four bars and four spaces.
 The total width of each codeword is 17-module wide and thus the "17" in the name.

 Besides being able to pack more data, the PDF417 barcode provides additional redundancy by using a correction technique known as the Reed Solomon error correction.
 This allows the barcode to be partially damaged without causing any loss of data.
 Under the industry specifications, a total of 9 levels of error corrections are supported.
 The higher the level of error correction, the more redundancy the barcode has.
 However it also means that more areas from the barcode will need to be used for error correction and resulting in less data to be encoded into the barcode.

 The PDF417 barcode supports the following compaction mode.
 Different compaction mode allows different types of data to be encoded optimally into the barcode.